vyadh/nutest/README.md

 There is also a runner in [nupm](https://github.com/nushell/nupm), the Nushell package manager.

-Both of these runners work on modules and are not suitable for testing single scripts.
+Both of these runners work on modules and so cannot be used for testing independent scripts.
 This runner is generic.
-It works with any Nu script, single files or modules.
+It works with any Nu script, be that single files or modules.

 ## How Does It Work?